nrc1231/Mesa-RAS-Study/README.md

 - Cross-domain data synchronization via **TCP-based interfaces**
 - Integration of physical models, control logic, and embedded execution
 - Extension of MESSY into a multi-layer cyber-physical simulation platform
+- Enables cross-language and cross-platform co-simulation by requiring only TCP/IP socket-based communication interfaces for subsystem integration.

 ---